 - 4200mAh battery suggested

 With every new flagship, comes new hardware.
 A faster, more powerful processor will certainly be on board the Galaxy S8 and S8 edge, and possibly a jump in RAM.
-According to one leak, we can expect a 3.2GHz octa-core Qualcomm Snapdragon 830 chip, supported by 6GB of RAM, while the Phone Arena leak lists two processors and suggests 6GB and 8GB of RAM.
-The leak mentions the Exynos 8895 chip and the Snapdragon 830, which suggests there will be different versions for different regions again.
+Ice Universe claims we will see 8GB of RAM, while another leak says can expect a 3.2GHz octa-core Qualcomm Snapdragon 830 chip, supported by 6GB of RAM.
+A Phone Arena leak lists two processors - Exynos 8895 chip and the Snapdragon 830 - and 6GB and 8GB of RAM, suggesting there could be different versions for different regions again.

 It's likely Samsung will keep microSD support on board, as it didn't go down so well when it removed it for the S6 and S6 edge, though it has been claimed it would be offered in 64GB and 128GB models.
 This suggests the company still won't offer support for Marshmallow's Flex feature, allowing users to combine the phone's internal storage with the storage of the SD card.